Proloquo2Go KeyguardKeyguard AT

 Message Window Size - The message window size is controlled by a combination of the first two settings in the Appearance: Message Window section: Message Window Size and Toolbar Size.
 As Toolbar Size increases, so does the message window size, so if you increase the toolbar size, you may want to decrease the message window size.
 If you've turned Show Message off, choose Message Window Size of None.
 Otherwise, make it the same as the setting in the app.

 Toolbar Size - From the Appearance: Toolbars section.
-Important: Don't choose Small on an iPad or a Mini.
-Only use Small on a Pro 12.9.
+Important: Never choose Small toolbar openings, and don't choose Medium unless you have set extra Button Spacing (Loose or Very Loose).
 If you choose Small, we have to compromise other openings to make room for the toolbar openings, and even with Medium we usually have to combine the top toolbar openings with the message window.
 This setting controls the size of the top toolbar as well as the bottom, so Small messes up the keyguard at both ends!
 Medium Toolbar Size makes for non-ideal keyguards, and Small makes for bad ones, every time.
 Before you try cutting the toolbar size, please try cutting the message window size, instead.
 For example, a Medium toolbar size with a Small message window size makes for a great keyguard.